 Hello, my name is Christina and I am a makeup junkie.
-It's been a problem since I was 14 and my mom took me to the Clinique counter... more
+It's been a problem since I was 14 and my mom took me to the Clinique counter.... more

 Not quite sure how to do makeup yourself?
 Let me help you!
 Connect with me online and I can create your easy to master makeup routine! find out more

-- Beauty for a Cause
+- Summer Beauty Trends for the Office

 - Reader Spotlight

 Best of Bronze!

 PRIMP Seal 2015

 By Emily Kate Warren for Life & Beauty Weekly

 Does the following scenario sound familiar?
 Each morning, you spend a few minutes fixing your hair, and that’s about all the time you have for it.
 As soon as you walk out the door, it frizzes into a poofy mess, at which point it’s back into a ponytail — again.
 The next week, you try yet another anti-frizz product, and the cycle starts all over.